JanMensch/PostImageRenderer/README.md

 Now there are things that do not work exactly as desired.
 Apple probably didn't intend Liquid Glass effects to be rendered to a PNG and it seems they have missed a few things on that front.

-- Using `Glass.clear.tint(Color.black.opacity(0.1))` will look fine in the preview, but not in the exported image.
+- Using `.glassEffect(.clear.tint(Color.black.opacity(0.1)))` will look fine in the preview, but not in the exported image.
+Use `.glasEffect(.clear).background(Color.black.opacity(0.1))` instead.
+There is an example usage in the playground code that includes a clip shape.
 - Some times when combining views in an `HStack` and then applying a `.glassEffect` will look fine in preview, but the only thing rendered is the glass capsule, not the content.
 This however can easily be fixed by adding the content a second time as an overlay.

 ## Contribute